Sushanth0-0Reddy/plivo_assignment/pii_ner_assignment/DATA_GENERATION_METHODS.md

 2. STT Generalization: Can the model handle diverse noise patterns it hasn't seen?
 3. True Generalization: Does the model learn entity patterns versus memorizing positions?

-#### When to Use

-- Production deployment preparation
-- Research on model generalization
-- Testing robustness to novel phrasing
-- Realistic performance assessment

 ---

 ### Method : Template Overlap Allowed